 For example, if you want to look for frozen chickens, then all your freezers (the ones in the kitchen, the garage and the pantry) should probably be in the same collection.
 In this example you would have containers called Kitchen, Garage and Pantry, each with their own containers and items.

-If you will need to find items in a collection, then the hierarchy of a collection should reflect the layout of the collection.
+If you need to physically find items in a collection, then the hierarchy of a collection should reflect the physical layout of the collection.

 For example, a Freezer collection should have containers that represent the drawers, baskets and shelves in a freezer.
 The items within the containers represent the real items on the shelves in your freezer.
 When you view an item, you can see the hierarchy to enable you to find it, e.g. Frozen Chicken -> Shelf 1 -> Garage Freezer.